 The Centre is the first of its kind in the north of England, and the only publicly accessible resource for teaching and learning about the Holocaust based in a UK university.
 During my time as Director I led the Centre in a number of partnerships including the Imperial War Museum's Second World War and the Holocaust National Partnership Programme, and an exciting new development with the Wiener Holocaust Library to create an outpost and research collection in Huddersfield.
 We ran a wide range of successful events, some of which you can watch again on the University of Huddersfield's YouTube channel, and created a learning programme for primary and secondary schools with curriculum-linked workshops that explore the history of the Holocaust and reflect on its significance and relevance to the present day.
-I did a lot of fundraising, including helping to secure one of the region's biggest Resilient Heritage grants from the National Lottery Heritage Fund and negotiating funding agreements with major trusts and foundations.
+I did a lot of fundraising, including helping to secure one of the region's biggest Resilient Heritage grants from the National Lottery Heritage Fund, and negotiated funding agreements with major trusts and foundations.

 I recently chose to move on from my role at the Centre in order to re-establish my freelance business, but creating the Centre and exhibition was one of the proudest achievements of my career and an exceptional opportunity to develop and learn.